learn-co-curriculum/deploy-via-surge/README.md

 Let's suppose that we're happy with this (very-)purple site and decide that we want to share it with the world.
 To do so with Surge, do the following

-1. End `httpserver` with `Control + c`, if required
+- End `httpserver` with `Control + c`, if required
-2. Type `surge`
+- Type `surge`
-3. At this point, you will be prompted to create an account.
+- At this point, you will be prompted to create an account.
 Make sure you go to your email inbox to verify it.
-4. Log into account with newly created email and password.
+- Log into account with newly created email and password.
 When you type your password into the terminal the cursor won't move!
-5. Since we're in the `test-surge` directory, Surge asks if that's what we want to deploy.
+- Since we're in the `test-surge` directory, Surge asks if that's what we want to deploy.
 It is.
 So we hit `Enter`
-6. Surge creates a site name, in our example its `wooden-quiet.surge.sh`.
+- Surge creates a site name, in our example its `wooden-quiet.surge.sh`.
 This seems good enough.
 So hit `Enter`
-7.  `surge` client uploads the site to Surge
+- `surge` client uploads the site to Surge
-8. Open up `wooden-quiet.surge.sh` in a browser tab
+- Open up `wooden-quiet.surge.sh` in a browser tab

 Our site is now live on the real-deal internet.
 We could text this to a friend and have them see our (very-)purple creation.

 ![Surge Running](https://curriculum-content.s3.amazonaws.com/skills-front-end-web-development/surge/03_surge_running.png)

-## State The Syntax For Re-deploying a Deployed Site With Surge
+## Identify The Syntax For Re-deploying a Deployed Site With Surge

 Let's suppose that we no longer want to have this mega-purple site.
 Let's change the CSS to be `#aaa`.
 We'll change the `background` property for `body`